-- Any ambiguities in a contract are usually construed against the drafter or party who prepared the contract.138 - Printed or handwritten portions of the contract will prevail over preprinted portions if they cannot be reconciled.
-139 - A limited or specific provision of a contract will prevail over one that is more general or broadly inclusive.140 - Where two clauses are contradictory, the first of the two clauses will prevail.
-He intention of the parties should be given effect regardless of "mere literal repugnancies" in the different clauses of the contract.
-He - In resolving an ambiguity or a conflict, the court may resort to considering the customs and usages in the trade or profession.143 - A court will interpret the entire contract and avoid interpretations which leave a portion of the contract meaningless.144 - The construction placed upon a contract by the parties by their actions or conduct is entitled to great weight in resolving an ambiguity.145
+- A limited or specific provision of a contract will prevail over one that is more general or broadly inclusive.149 - Where two clauses are contradictory, the first of the two clauses will prevail.
+150 But the intention of the parties should be given effect regardless of "mere literal repugnancies" in the different clauses of the contract.
+151 - In resolving an ambiguity or a conflict, the court may resort to considering the customs and usages in the trade or profession.152 - A court will interpret the entire contract and avoid interpretations which leave a portion of the contract meaningless.153 - The construction placed upon a contract by the parties by their actions or conduct is entitled to great weight in resolving an ambiguity.154